Have a frog fanatic in your life? These children's books about frogs are not only educational, but contain beautiful illustrations.

 Even the most frog enthused child will learn something new from reading this book.
 One consideration for young learners is that the text is small.
 However, the illustrations are large and colorful.

 A perfect book to read together with your young child.
-Older learners will enjoy flipping through the pages and reading them independently.
+While older children will enjoy flipping through the pages and reading them independently.

 Gail Gibbon's is well known for her educational books written for children.
 The new and updated Frogs book has a few added pages.
 Written in story form, the text is large enough for young readers to see.

 In true Gail Gibbon's fashion, labels, vocabulary terms, and scientific facts are included throughout the book.
-This book is geared towards young children up until elementary school.
+This book is geared towards toddlers up to elementary school.

 If you are looking for a read aloud book that is full of facts, this is a great pick.
 Kids can stop and point to information as you read.
-Starting from adult frogs laying eggs, this book follows the life cycle of a frog.
+Starting from adult frogs laying eggs, this book follows a frog through its life cycle.

 Frog Books About Ponds and Ecosystems